Donald Lippincott: College track career

-Lippincott graduated from the Wharton school at Penn with a degree in Economics in 1915.

 1912 Olympics

-Lippincott had been spotted as a talent whilst a freshman at university, and was offered a place on the Olympics team if he could fund his own travel.
+Lippincott was identified as an Olympic talent as a freshman at Penn and was offered a place on the Olympics team if he could fund his own travel.

-The story within the Lippincott family is that his mother tried to stop him travelling because she was worried about his sea voyage to Europe following the sinking of the Titanic only months before.
+His mother tried to stop him from participating as she was worried about his sea voyage to Europe following the sinking of the Titanic only months before.
 She tried to persuade Lippincott's father to write his son a letter stating that the family business was struggling and no money for travel would be forthcoming.
 In the end he did raise the sponsorship money from Penn alumni and his parents relented.
-There is no evidence that the business was indeed struggling at the time and the family remained wealthy.

 In 1912, the USA Olympic trials consisted of 3 area meets (Western, Central and Eastern) that served as guides for team selection by the USOC and the AAU in conjunction.
 Lippincott ran in the Eastern trials (held in Cambridge, Massachusetts, on June 8) finishing fourth in the 100 m final but was eliminated at the semi-final stage in the 200 m.
-In the end, Lippincott was one of eleven American athletes selected for the 100m!
+In the end, Lippincott was one of eleven American athletes selected for the 100 metres.

-100 m
+100 metres

-Lippincott set the world record in a heat 16 of 100 m.
+Lippincott set the world record in heat 16 of the 100 metres.
 Richard Rau was considered to have the then unofficial world's best time of 10.5 s but this had not been properly ratified.
-The time was actually quoted as 10 3/5 s, as the hand watches of the day recorded race times in 1/5 (0.2) s increments.
-Lippincott would remain world record holder for eight years without peers (in 1920 Jackson Scholz gained a share of the record, and in 1921 Charlie Paddock recorded a new record of 10.4 s).
+The time was actually quoted as 10 3/5 seconds, as the hand watches of the day recorded race times in 1/5 (0.2) second increments.
+Lippincott would remain world record holder for eight years without peers (in 1920 Jackson Scholz gained a share of the record, and in 1921 Charlie Paddock recorded a new record of 10.4 seconds.)

-In the 100 m final itself there were seven false starts, one of which led to both Lippincott and the eventual winner Ralph Craig sprinting the whole length of the track.
+In the 100 metres final itself there were seven false starts, one of which led to both Lippincott and the eventual winner Ralph Craig sprinting the whole length of the track.
 To relieve his tension at the start, Lippincott squeezed a cork that is still in the family's possession.

 When the race finally got underway, George Patching from South Africa (the only non-American in the final) led until halfway, where the three Americans Craig, Lippincott and Alvah Meyer drew level.
 Craig then drew ahead, but it was a blanket finish and the crowd was unsure who had won.
 So it was left to the judges to announce the final result, Craig first, Meyer second and Lippincott third.

-200 m
+200 metres

-In the 200 m final, Craig was too powerful for the rest for gold but Lippincott was a strong second.
+In the 200 m final, Craig won gold and Lippincott won silver.